AadiCJ/Projects/README.md

 If you want to try them out, download the .zip file and navigate to the required .jar file.\

 # Todo
-all .jar files need to be placed in one folder\
-some .jar files have to be added.
+More projects are to be done.
+I have two more years of highschool